Marcos Chin for Reader's Digest

 The poor quality of my family genes was an oft-discussed topic in our household while I was growing up.
 On what felt like a nightly basis, Mom would remind me and my brother, Eric, that our medical futures looked bleak, her words delivered with the weary resignation of a tarot reader who’d just flipped over the death card.

 Cancer runs thick and greasy through my family blood.
 Mom had uterine cancer, which I think I am safe from due to my lack of having a uterus.
 My family’s real bogeyman is colon cancer.
 In a bit of grim familial symmetry, my father’s mother and mother’s father both died from it.
+It’s also the one type of cancer that’s hitting Millennials hard.

 Yet despite Mom’s relentless fearmongering, it never occurred to me to question whether my genes were, in fact, “bad.”
 Until I ordered a genetic-testing kit online.
+(Here’s what your doctor is not telling you about “23andMe” and other genetic tests.)

 The company I ordered my test from uses a process called genotyping, by which computers match your genome against a control genome.
 The discrepancies between the two are genetic abnormalities that can be linked to your specific health risks.